parrotbait/CorkWeather/README.md

 ✓ SWLogger - a cocoapod created as part of this exercise for logging

+✓ ProteusCore - a utility library to be shared between projects

+✓ ProteusUI - a utility UI-based library to be shared between projects

 ✓ OpenWeatherAPI integration for weather data fetching

 ✓ Google Maps and Places for picking of locations